jpaniag2/Database_Project/README.md

 Campus Eats @ UNC-Charlotte

 Description:
-In this project, we have created a database system for students, faculty, and staff to look up restaurant and driver ratings which include delivery time, restaurant's food item, and driver.
+In this project, we have modified a database system for students, faculty, and staff to look up a ratings system which ratings for drivers and restaurants.

 Use Case:
 ![Use Case](https://github.com/jpaniag2/Database_Project/blob/main/Use%20Case%20-%20%20Database%20Project.PNG)